Zach-plugins/Zach_FR-s-Documentation/plugin/InfiniteSellblocks/command-and-permission.md

 ---
-description: Full list of all available commands and permissions for the plugin.
+description: List of all available commands and permissions for the plugin.
 ---

 # Command and permission